asthma-nemours/Test-Project/README.md

 ## Getting Started

 Please download the project template.
 Project contains AppointmentService.swift which returns list of upcoming and past appointments.
+Find all required images in the Resources folder.

 ## Requirements